 Mage - Rank 7 Warrior Mage - Rank 7

-Length 300 syllables Duration Instant
+Length 300 syllables Duration

-Range Special Area of Effect Caster's surroundings
+Range Special Area of Effect

 Material Component Arcane Symbol

 This spell allows the caster to determine the history and/or powers of a single item or place in the caster's immediate vicinity.
 The caster will also learn the means of activating any powers.